alitokur/fox-project/README.md

 ## Why :fox_face:

 Why not?
-I know, there is a number of options ( if you use vscode may god have mercy on your soul) but i think using vim is a skill, is not just about code fast, it's about that powerful feeling you get when using it, controlling huge or tiny code bases within your terminal with not a second of stuttering anywhere...
+I know, there is a number of options but i think using vim is a skill, is not just about code fast, it's about that powerful feeling you get when using it, controlling huge or tiny code bases within your terminal with not a second of stuttering anywhere...
 So that is why I decided to learn a time ago.
 It also allows me to customize everything and I can build something exactly the way I want it.
 The next question is, Why Neovim?

 - Community Supported Codebase (i know its buggy but it means new features always)
 - Lua Support